-In addition, Special Condition Seven protects public access along the City right-of-way by requiring that, as proposed, and prior to the construction of the new pier, the applicants shall: a) remove the obstacles to public access (low wall and patio furniture) from the City right-of-way where it abuts the applicants' private property, and b) post a sign (no less than two square feet in size with letters at least two inches high) on each side of the public accessway that abuts their property which states: "Public Accessway Open".
+In addition, Special Condition Seven protects public access along the City right-of-way by requiring that, as proposed, and prior to the construction of the new pier, the applicant shall: a) remove the obstacles to public access from the City right-of-way where it abuts the applicant's private property, and b) post a sign (no less than two square feet in size with letters at least two inches high) on each side of the public accessway that abuts their property which states: "Public Accessway Open".
 Therefore, as proposed and conditioned, the proposed project will improve the public's ability to use the Alamitos Bay Shoreline Trail consistent with the public access policies of the Coastal Act.